V-R-E/Q-Sys-BME280-Temp-Humidity/README.md

 This is a Q-Sys plugin and associated Arduino code to create a low cost open source environmental sensor peripheral for the Q-Sys architecture.

 ## Overview
 The BME280 Temp & Humidity is a network environmental sensor peripheral designed for the Q-SYS architecture.
-The peripheral utilizes the commonly available Bosch BME280 environmental sensor supplying Q-Sys with realtime temperature, barometric pressure and humidity readings.
+The peripheral utilizes the commonly available Bosch BME280 environmental sensor supplying Q-Sys with real time temperature, barometric pressure, and humidity readings.
 Built around readily available open-source hardware the Remote GPIO Nano can be assembled for around $25 per unit.
 An Arduino Nano microcontroller in companion with an w5500 ethernet shield enables UDP communication with the Q-SYS core.
 This plugin allows for ease of setup and integration into an existing design appearing as any other configurable GPIO component.

 ## Properties
 - Name